 Still, it is underrated as a shopping channel even though most pinners go there to plan purchases.
 So this article goes over the marketing and sales opportunities for ecommerce brands on the platform AND the Pinterest marketing best practices to follow.

 Purchase intent is huge – “shopping” is the second top activity for pinners on the platform (48%) after only “viewing photos” (57%).
 85% of women use Pinterest for ideas and inspiration about home remodeling, planning a wedding/ a party/ a trip, updating their style or DIY crafts.

 It is more of a search engine than a social network because the typical use is searching for a keyword, going through results, maybe visiting a website linked.
 Interactions under pins, following other accounts and so on social media features, are much less used.

-This all makes Pinterest the most lucrative social media channel for brands.
+This all makes Pinterest the most lucrative social commerce marketing channel for brands.

 Product pins(free) – your products with price, availability, product descriptions, linking to your product page.

 Rich pins (free) – these are pins with extra information embedded that adds value for the viewer without having to click away from Pinterest.
 They’re connected to your website and changes update the pin as well.
 The most popular rich pins are recipes, a great way to get saved by many people and viewed over and over again.